 Visit the colourful Mercat de Sant Josep de la Boqueria

 I’m totally obsessed with markets— in my opinion, there is no better introduction to a city than being thrown into the sounds and smells of its markets, and La Boqueria is no excpetion.
 Near the Liceu metro station, we visited this hectic and spectacular mercado where you can buy all sorts of fruits, meats, and spices (it was pretty difficult for me not to bring home mango-infused sea salt, but it would have been snatched immediately off me by Australian customs, so I resisted).
 As a consolation prize, I enjoyed a delicious fruit juice and then wandered around the market, drink in hand, just trying to soak it all in.
 Come hungry or, at the very least, thirsty!

-Gawk at the bizarre, yet delightful Gaudí architecture
+Gawk at bizarre Gaudí architecture